Pension Sharing on Divorce

 A pension share involves transferring a portion of the pension to the ex-spouse, the amount of the transfer being referred to as the Pension Credit.
 The pension of the scheme member is reduced in value by way of a deduction made to the value of the residual benefits, which is referred to as the Pension Debit.
 As far as the pension scheme is concerned, pension sharing should be a cost neutral process, so the value of the benefits given up by the member should exactly match the value of the new benefits granted to the ex-spouse.

 An internal share is where the wife receives a pension share and is granted a pension entitlement in the same pension scheme of which the husband is member.
-The benefits granted to the wife are independent of those of the husband and will usually be payable to her from the time that she reaches the normal retirement age of the scheme in question, (typically age 60 or 65, (or State Pension Age for the new Public Sector Pension Schemes to be introduced in 2014/15), though other ages may apply in some cases).
-Internal shares are most commonly seen in cases involving unfunded public sector schemes (e.g. NHS, Police, Civil Service, Teachers schemes).
+The benefits granted to the wife are independent of those of the husband and will usually be payable to her from the time that she reaches the normal retirement age of the scheme in question, typically age 60 or 65, (or State Pension Age for the reformed Public Sector Pension Schemes introduced in around April 2015), though other ages may apply in some cases.
+Some schemes may allow the ex-spouse to draw credit pension benefits from the minimum pension age (currently age 55) with reduction for early payment whereas other schemes disallow this.
+Internal shares are most commonly seen in cases involving unfunded public sector schemes (e.g. NHS, Police, Civil Service, Teachers schemes), though these are sometimes an option for some private sector schemes.

 An external share is where the wife receives a pension share but is required to invest this in an alternative pension arrangement of her choice.
 This may be a personal pension, or an occupational scheme which is able to take receipt of the pension credit.
 External shares are most commonly seen in cases involving funded private sector schemes cases (e.g. BP, Marks and Spencer, British Airways).